Hand & Wrist Surgery

-Surgery is indicated when measures above fail, compressions of the nerve and symptoms severe and long standing.
+Surgery is indicated when conservative measures fail and/or compression of the nerve and symptoms are severe and long standing.

 The goal of surgery is to release the pressure on the ulnar nerve where it passes through the cubital tunnel.
 There are three main types of operations: simple nerve release by tunnel opening, medial epicondylectomy and ulnar nerve transposition.
 All are preformed under regional or general anaesthesia on a day care basis so you can expect to go home on the day of surgery.

 This is the simplest and by far, the commonest method that I use for my patients.
 It predictably leads to excellent results.

 Operation takes approximately 30 minutes.
 Cut in the skin in made between two bony prominences on the inner edge of the elbow.
 Roof of the tunnel is incised and left open relieving the pressure of the nerve immediately.
 The nerve is then examined throughout its course, above and below the tunnel (approximately 15-20cm) checking and releasing any other compression points, especially near the strong muscles which surround it.
 Once all is confirmed to be all right, skin is closed finely.
 Picture in the Gallery below illustrates appearance of the scar at 4 weeks post surgery.

 This method removes a bony spur (called medical epicondyle) in the inner side of the elbow usually in addition to release of the nerve.
 By removing the medial epicondyle, the ulnar nerve can slide through the cubital tunnel without pressure from the bony bump.
 Operation usually lasts 30-45 minutes.